 The results will be the same, only that DIY gel nails, you save loads of money and, you can do it at your convenient time again and again.
 Making it worthwhile to learn how to do gel nails at home.

 After the nail prep

-The nail artist glues a false white talon to the end of each nail and then cuts it to the desired length.
+The nail artist glues a false white talon to the end of each nail and then cuts the nail tips to the desired length.
 The rest of the nail down to the cuticle is painted on with gel from a jar, or gel powder mixed with water.

-To me personally, there’s no big difference between premixed gel, or gel powder, except that I think gel powder is slightly cheaper.
+Personally, there’s no big difference between premixed gel, and gel powder, except that I think gel powder is slightly cheaper.

-The nail is sanded from time to time with an electric sanding tool similar to that used by manufacturing jewelers.
+The nail is sanded from time to time with an electric sanding tool similar to that used by manufacturing jewelers or you can call it a grit buffer.
 This makes it smooth and even.